ApiGen/ApiGen/README.md

 ```--tree <yes|no>```

-Generate tree view of classes, interfaces and exceptions, default is "Yes".
+Generate tree view of classes, interfaces, traits and exceptions, default is "Yes".

 ```--deprecated <yes|no>```

-Generate documentation for deprecated classes and class members, default is "No".
+Generate documentation for deprecated elements, default is "No".

 ```--todo <yes|no>```